jyz0328/Document-Analyzer-EC530/README.md

 auth.py :authcation module<br>
 upload.py : upload module<br>
 text analyzer.py: text analyze module<br>
-document.txt and example.pdf:two sample documents for analyzing, you can use other [txt][pdf] document <br>
+example.pdf:sample documents for analyzing, you can use other [pdf] document , i will try to fix how to use other format such as txt<br>
 users.db: database show all valid users name and password <br>
 Database Create: documents about how I generate this users.db<br>
 docker and quene :current answer for [Link to your Queue Implementatiobn] and [link to your Docker and Installation implementation]<br><br>